 Not a fan of sweet breakfasts?
-Try this wholesome savoury buckwheat breakfast bowl!
+Try this wholesome savoury buckwheat porridge for breakfast then!

 Buckwheat is my comfort food.
 It’s the taste of childhood.
 Memories of sitting in a tiny, sun-filled kitchen and slurping on a warm and fluffy buckwheat kasha drowned in cold milk are one of my earliest.
 I still remember the contrast of temperatures, which made it somehow more exciting for a five-year-old me!

 Sentimentality aside, buckwheat is a nutritional powerhouse and deserves to be a staple in everybody’s pantry.
 If you are not familiar with this super food here are just a few facts:

 - Buckwheat is not a grain

 - Buckwheat contains resistant fibre, which helps with lowering blood sugar and weight loss

 The list can go on and on.
 The bottom line is buckwheat is crazy healthy, guys but it is also delicious!
 I know what you are thinking.
 I grew up eating it and have developed a taste for it but my husband didn’t and he LOVES it and so do my children!

 Buckwheat comes in three main forms-groats (raw and roasted), the latter you can see in the photos above, then there is buckwheat flour and noodles.
 They all contain nutritional benefits but groats more than the others.
 Makes sense…whole food and all.

 The main places that sell buckwheat are health food stores, which sell raw buckwheat groats, Eastern European stores and Amazon.
 The buckwheat you see in photos here comes from an Eastern European store.
 It is roasted, and therefore darker in colour.
 Apart from a deeper colour, roasting groats also gives them a richer, more complex taste as well as a firmer texture.
 It also significantly cuts down on the cooking time.